 - CFO (seminar & sticker)

-- A1 certificate ( less than 1-year-old according to the German Embassy Manila)
+- A1 Certificate ( less than one-year-old according to the German Embassy Manila)

 - Flight ticket

 - College/ University Diploma

 FOR SPOUSE MOVING TO GERMANY TO JOIN THEIR OTHER HALF

 CFO, also known as Commission on Filipino Overseas, is one of the most important things you must acquire.
 You cannot leave the country without it, even if you already have your Spouse’s visa.
 Yep.
 You read that right.
 Therefore, you must have one stamp on your passport.
 This is one of your priorities on your moving to Germany checklist.

 Based on experience, the entire process was nearly the same when I got the CFO certificate and sticker in 2019.
 I registered online, got an appointment, uploaded all the necessary documents, and physically attended the office seminar.
 The thing is, it could be a hassle if you’re living in the province.
 The good news is there’s a “new normal,” which means getting a CFO certificate and sticker is now done online.
 How convenient!